Ibadinov/PC3/PROCESS.md

 * A patch MUST adhere to the "Evolution of Public Contracts" guidelines defined below.

-* A patch SHALL NOT include non-trivial code from other projects unless the Contributor is the original author of that code.
+* A patch SHALL NOT include non-trivial code from other projects unless the Contributor is the original author of that code and has the right to deal in it without restriction.

 * A patch MUST compile cleanly and pass project self-tests on at least the principle target platform.

 * A patch commit message SHOULD consist of a single short (less than 50 character) line summarizing the change, optionally followed by a blank line and then a more thorough description.

 * A "Correct Patch" is one that satisfies the above requirements.

-+++ Development Process
+### Development Process

 * Change on the project SHALL be governed by the pattern of accurately identifying problems and applying minimal, accurate solutions to these problems.